GunnerJnr/stream-three-final-project/README.md

 ### Javascript Files

-I also just wnated to note I had a small issue with conflicting JS files in the project, it seemed that by using `$(document).ready` I was only able to use the top most linked JS file and the other wouldn't respond, I had no idea why it was doing this, all I can put it down to is the way that Django renders its templates, and because most of the templates extend from `Base.html` that once it had rendered it didnt re render for the newer script.
+I also just wanted to note I had a small issue with conflicting JS files in the project, it seemed that by using `$(document).ready` I was only able to use the top most linked JS file and the other wouldn't respond, I had no idea why it was doing this, all I can put it down to is the way that Django renders its templates, and because most of the templates extend from `Base.html` that once it had rendered it didnt re render for the newer script.
 The fix to remedy this problem was simply to remove the `$(document).ready` and all works fine.

 ### Paypal IPN